Nickguitar/VPNTabs/README.md

 ### Comments

 - You can generate as many containers as you want, each one running a different VPN config file.
 In this way, it is possible to have multiple container tabs, each with a different VPN.
+- To generate another container with another ovpn config file, just place the config file inside `ovpn_files` and follow step 5.
-- Note that this doesn't have a kill switch.
+- Note that **this doesn't have a kill switch** yet.
 If your VPN goes down and you access some website within the container tab, your IP will be exposed.
 It's at your own risk.
 - Since the VPN client is running inside a docker container, all your other network traffic isn't being tunneled through the VPN.
 The only connections going through the VPN are those pointing to the local proxy you've created.